(syllabus and calendar)

 Because an array is an object, assignment of values can occur by reference.

+Because an array is a reference type, it can have a field.
 Using the length field, which represents the number of elements the array can hold.
 For loops often use the length of an array as the conditional test.
 This ensures each element is accessed exactly one time.

 Because an array is zero-based, the last element (whether populated or not) is at the index that corresponds to array.length - 1.